raison024/Smart-Garbage-Segregation/README.md

 * Preparing the Data
   * Creating a Generator for Training Set
   * Creating a Generator for Testing Set
-* Writing the labels into a text file 'Labels.txt
+* Writing the labels into a text file 'Labels.txt'
 * Model Creation
 * Model Compilation
 * Training the Model (batch_size = 32, epochs = 10)
 * Testing Predictions
-* Saving model as 'model.h5'
+* Saving model as 'modelnew.h5'
 * Deploying the Model as a Web Application using Streamlit

 <p align="right">(<a href="#readme-top">back to top</a>)</p>